Julee Cerda: Biography

 Born in South Korea to a Korean mother and Dominican father, Julee Cerda was raised simultaneously in New York and the Dominican Republic.
-While in high school, her class took a field trip to see the Broadway production of Les Misérables where Cerda stated she was "floored" by the production.
-This show convinced her to take a career in acting.
+While in high school, her class took a field trip to see the Broadway production of Les Misérables, and Cerda stated that she was "floored" by the production, and it convinced her to pursue a career in acting.
 She later attended Marist College and participated in comedy troupes such as Upright Citizens Brigade and Tangana!, the latter of which she was a founding member.
-She moved on to acting in advertisements, but wished to move on to other wider acting roles stating, "There will always be a reason not to do something.
-I had a lot of student loan debt for a career in advertising.
-There were a lot of lows getting to the point where I am today.
-There are still lows that I deal with.
-But not listening to your true self will beat you up, and you can either bury it or let it thrive."
-Cerda has been among actors and actresses of mixed ethnicity who have found it difficult working in the Hollywood system.
+She moved on to acting in advertisements but wished to take on wider acting roles.
+Cerda has been among actors of mixed ethnicity who have found it difficult working in the Hollywood system.
 "I don't fit 100% into any category.
 I'm an American, but casting directors don't always see me as that.
 I'm often looked at as the 'other', but it's getting better because people of color are working to make it better."

-Cerda began booking roles in high-profile television productions such as Homeland, Orange Is the New Black, House of Cards and Nurse Jackie.
-She also gained recognition for starring in the Broadway revival of Children of a Lesser God and Smart People.
-She also has a role in the second season of Marvel's Iron Fist, which is set in the Marvel Cinematic Universe.
-Cerda was cast in the Disney+ series, The Mighty Ducks: Game Changers, which premiered on March 26, 2021.
+Cerda eventually began booking roles in high-profile television productions, such as Homeland, Orange Is the New Black, House of Cards, Nurse Jackie, Iron Fist, and The Mighty Ducks: Game Changers.
+She also gained recognition for starring in the Broadway productions Children of a Lesser God and Smart People.

-Personal life

-Cerda is married and has one child.
-She also runs a fashion blog on the side called Attached to the Hip.